Power Glove: Design and functionality

 The Power Glove is based on the patented technology of the VPL Dataglove, but with many modifications that allow it to be used with modestly performing consumer hardware and sold at an affordable price.
-Whereas the Dataglove can detect yaw, pitch and roll, uses fiberoptic sensors to detect finger flexure, and has a resolution of 256 positions (8 bits) per finger for four fingers (the little finger is not measured to save money, and it usually follows the movement of the ring finger), the Power Glove can only detect roll, and uses sensors coated with conductive ink; their analog signal is converted into two bits per finger. yielding a resolution of four positions (2 bits) per finger for four fingers.
+Whereas the Dataglove can detect yaw, pitch and roll; uses fiberoptic sensors to detect finger flexure; and has a resolution of 256 positions (8 bits) per finger for four fingers (the little finger is not measured to save money, and it usually follows the movement of the ring finger), the Power Glove can only detect roll and uses sensors coated with conductive ink; their analog signal is converted into two bits per finger, yielding a resolution of four positions (2 bits) per finger for four fingers.
 This allows the Power Glove to store all the finger flexure information in a single byte.

 The design of the Glove was based on the titular protagonist of the RoboCop franchise.

-The glove has traditional NES controller buttons on the forearm as well as a program button and buttons labeled 0–9.
+The glove has traditional NES controller buttons on the forearm, a program button, and buttons labeled 0–9.
 The user presses the program button and a numbered button to input commands, such as changing the firing rate of the A and B buttons.
 Along with the controller, the player can perform various hand motions to control a character on screen.